-Time Aware Modeling can be applied in a wide range of situations in business and technology models; it provides a way of showing how the entities represented by the model change over time.
-The baseline ('As-Is', current state) models can be left unaffected, while any number of target ('To-Be', future state) models can be constructed to reflect the possible evolution of the baseline models over time.
-There are many areas where an analyst or architect will find this tool useful; for example:
+Ribbon: Design > Element > Manage > Clone Element as New Version model change over time.
+The baseline ('As-Is', current state) models can be left unaffected while any number of target ('To-Be', future state) models can be constructed to reflect the possible evolution of the baseline models over time.
+There is a wide range of situations where an analyst or architect will find this tool useful; for example: